zvoverman/yt-video-summarizer/README.md

 # yt-video-summarizer

-summarizes youtube videos using the HuggingFace Inference API.
+a Firefox extension that summarizes youtube videos using the HuggingFace Inference API.

 ## Dependencies